 Walt was also an avid scale railroad enthusiast and he included an operational steam engine train as a ride at DisneyLand and Florida’s Magic Kingdom but he also installed The Fort Wilderness Railroad a 2.5 and 3.5-mile 2 ft.
 6 in. narrow gauge steam-powered railroad that operated between Disney’s Fort Wilderness Resort & Campground and the River Country water park.
 After an operational trial period in late 1973, the railroad officially opened on January 1, 1974.
 After a couple of accidents, problems with track maintenance, pedestrian safety concerns, and noise issues, railroad operation was scaled back after 1977 and closed permanently in February 1980.

 In Walt’s original vision for Disney World he planned to build a futuristic city called Epcot that would include residential neighborhoods, offices and shops.
-EPCOT stood for experimental prototype city of the future.
+EPCOT stood for experimental prototype city of tomorrow.
 As Disney World developed, financial reality dictated that increased revenue required more attractions and the Epcot plan evolved into another theme park.
 The vision was changed and promoting the new park as a permanent World’s Fair, Disney management convinced a number of corporations including GE, Kodak and GM to finance pavilions.
 In keeping with the Worlds Fair theme Disney also promoted dedicated exhibits for a number of countries.

 Disney management around 1990 was testing concepts for new attractions and animal themes tested high on the surveys.
 That information along with the Disney brands wide involvement with animal characters and stories convinced Disney CEO Michael Eisner to explore a new animal based theme park.
 As the story is told, Eisner and company executives were concerned about the problems and expenses in keeping live animals and if a zoo based live animal attraction would really draw in guests.